Join the Pitt County Department of Social Services and “Be a Connection” to Strengthen Families and Help Children Thrive

 #BeAConnection for NC children and families during Child Abuse Prevention Month and participate in several awareness opportunities scheduled throughout the month of April!

-Thursday, April 1 at 12:00 NOON – DSS staff held a special “Planting of the Pinwheels” in front of the County Office Building, located at 1717 West 5th Street in Greenville.
+Monday, April 3, 2023 at 9:00 a.m. – DSS staff will hold a special “Planting of the Pinwheels” in front of the County Office Building, located at 1717 West 5th Street in Greenville.
 Introduced in 2008 by Prevent Child Abuse America, the blue pinwheel serves as the national symbol for child abuse prevention through Pinwheels for Prevention®.
 Approximately 125 blue pinwheels will be placed in the roundabout in front of the County Offices, where they will remain on display throughout the entire month of April, to represent the children DSS staff work for daily to ensure a safe and healthy childhood.
 All staff, along with those in attendance, is encouraged to wear the color blue in show of support for “Wear Blue Day”

-Saturday, April 24 from 11:00am – 1:00pm – Join DSS staff, as they begin to close out the last week of April, during the Child Abuse Prevention Awareness Walk.
+Monday, April 3rd at 9:00 a.m. – Join DSS staff, as they begin to close out the last week of April, during the Child Abuse Prevention Awareness Walk.
 This community walk will be held at the Greenville Town Common.

 Children and families are facing unprecedented stress during the pandemic.
 Child maltreatment is a preventable problem and the past year has shown us that supporting families is essential to prevent child maltreatment.
 All adults play a role in creating caring connections and nurturing environments for the healthy development of our future generation of parents, leaders, and community member.
 North Carolina’s future prosperity depends on it.